8 Mistakes Fast Food Restaurant owners are making in their Commercial Digital Menu Boards

 5. Content delivery.

-There is plenty of digital menu board software out there in the market.
+There is plenty of commercial digital menu board software out there in the market.
 Choose one that is scalable but does not have so many bolt-on features that you will never use them.
 This becomes expensive and eventually frustrating.
 Choose software that works for you and remember that often the simplest of software gets the biggest return.

 6. Provide allergenic information about the food you sell.

 This is becoming more relevant today than ever before.
 Inform your customers of any allergenic food ingredients you may use in the food you make and sell.
-This can be displayed on a dedicated digital menu or as part of each meal.
+This can be displayed on a dedicated menu screen or as part of each meal.
 Your customers will thank you for this and you will find that they return as loyal customers to a restaurant they can trust.

 7. Getting your customers to take action.